bobbyrc/dynamoose/README.md

 - [Slack](https://join.slack.com/t/dynamoose/shared_invite/enQtODM4OTI0MTc1NDc3LWI3MmNhMThmNmJmZDk5MmUxOTZmMGEwNGQzNTRkMjhjZGJlNGM5M2JmZjMzMzlkODRhMGY3MTQ5YjQ2Nzg3YTY)
 - [Twitter](https://twitter.com/DynamooseJS)

-### Branch Strategy

-Below you will find the current branch strategy for the project.
-Work taking place on the branches listed below might be further ahead than the versions on NPM.
-All documentation links found below will also be reflective of the published version on NPM.
-If you would like to live dangouragely and run non released versions, you can run `npm install dynamoose/dynamoose#BRANCH` (replacing `BRANCH` with the branch listed below).
-You will also find the most up to date documentation in the `docs` folder of the branch.

 | Branch | Version | NPM Tag | Links |
 | --- | --- | --- | --- |